ngkalokcarol/Credit-Fraud-Detection/README.md

 ![output_34_0](https://user-images.githubusercontent.com/50436546/205793169-12ee70fd-e06b-4af5-a449-7e9d07a2ee1a.png)

-Classifiers (UnderSampling):
+### Classifiers (UnderSampling):

-In this section we will train four types of classifiers and decide which classifier will be more effective in detecting fraud transactions.
+In this section we will train four types of classifiers and decide which classifier will be more effective in <b>detecting fraud transactions</b>.
 Before we have to split our data into training and testing sets and separate the features from the labels.

-Summary:
+### Summary:

-Logistic Regression classifier is more accurate than the other three classifiers in most cases.
+- <b>Logistic Regression </b>classifier is more accurate than the other three classifiers in most cases.
 (We will further analyze Logistic Regression)

-GridSearchCV is used to determine the paremeters that gives the best predictive score for the classifiers.
+- <b>GridSearchCV </b>is used to determine the paremeters that gives the best predictive score for the classifiers.

-Logistic Regression has the best Receiving Operating Characteristic score (ROC), meaning that LogisticRegression pretty accurately separates fraud and non-fraud transactions.
+- <b>Logistic Regression has the best Receiving Operating Characteristic score (ROC)</b>, meaning that LogisticRegression pretty accurately separates <b>fraud</b> and <b>non-fraud</b> transactions.

-Learning Curves:
+### Learning Curves:

-The wider the gap between the training score and the cross validation score, the more likely your model is overfitting (high variance).
+- The <b>wider the gap </b>between the training score and the cross validation score, the more likely your model is <b>overfitting (high variance)</b>.

-If the score is low in both training and cross-validation sets this is an indication that our model is underfitting (high bias)
+- If the score is low in both training and cross-validation sets this is an indication that our model is <b>underfitting (high bias)</b>

-Logistic Regression Classifier shows the best score in both training and cross-validating sets.
+- <b>Logistic Regression Classifier</b> shows the best score in both training and cross-validating sets.

 ```python
 # Undersampling before cross validating (prone to overfit)